gabrielgomes0311/Boston_Airbnb/index.md

 To see if some neighbourhoods have a worst review rating than others and where our help can lead to a higher daily price and a increase on revenue.

 ![Neighbourhood rating and price](https://user-images.githubusercontent.com/20154390/121348359-a4f99300-c8fe-11eb-85c0-56c1781ec128.png)

+We find in this chart some neighbourhoods that have a below average review rating and a below average daily price.
+Those are the ones where we can act and help the hosts.

+We should prioritize the biggest neighbourhoods, that already have more guests.
+In this chart, the size of the point point indicate the number of payments made by guests.
+Allston-Brighton and Dorchester are the bet fit for this three criteria and will receive a closer analysis.

+## Next step: How we can help the hosts?

+In a future analysis we can use the reviews and try to find patterns in the negative reviews, see where is the common problems for the hosts and think on ways too solve it.
+If the guests are complaining about the cleanliness, we could partner with a cleaning company to help, if the problem is the hosts reception, we could create courses to help on how to be more receptive.

+Thank you for reading.